Flevy Management Insights Case Study

 Next steps should involve refining the innovation strategy to better align with customer value proposition and market demands.
 Additionally, the organization should focus on developing digital competencies among its workforce to maximize the benefits of digital technologies in the innovation process.
 Continuous monitoring and adaptation to market changes will be crucial to sustaining the momentum of innovation and ensuring long-term success.

-Source: Innovation Culture Advancement for Luxury Retail in European Markets, Flevy Management Insights, 2024
+Source: Innovation Culture Advancement in a Global Automotive Firm, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.